ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

 Setup environment
 -----------------

-Start a new Windows command prompt, which will be used in the examples.
+Start a new Windows Command Prompt, which will be used in the examples.

 Source the pixi environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is required in every command prompt you open to set up paths to the dependencies:
+This is required in every Command Prompt you open to set up paths to the dependencies:

 .. code-block:: console